 Stopbar tailpiece

-A bridge/tailpiece combination replaced the trapeze tailpiece on the Les Paul in 1954.
+A bridge/tailpiece combination replaced the trapeze tailpiece on Les Paul in 1954.
 It’s also found on a lot of SG models.

 Strap Lock